sedol1339/files/papers.md

     - Moreover, if we allow a small degradation in performance, we can fine-tune only two bias components (the “query” and “middle-of-MLP” bias terms: in total only 0.04% of all model parameters).
     - This opens the way to trainable hardware implementations in which most of the parameters are fixed.
     - Out work is close to "One for many: Transfer learning for building hvac control" when the authors show that bias-only fine-tuning is effective for adaptation of pre-trained CV models.

+Chen, G., Liu, F., Meng, Z., & Liang, S. (2022).
+Revisiting Parameter-Efficient Tuning: Are We Really There Yet? arXiv, 2202.07962.
+Retrieved from https://arxiv.org/abs/2202.07962v2

+    - We found the problematic validation and testing practice of parameter-efficient fine-tuning methods (PEFT) in current studies (for example, the dev set is used for both early stopping and reporting results, and not reporting statistical significance, not accounting for the results instability).
+When accompanied by the instability nature of PEFT, this has led to unreliable conclusions.
+    - We conduct the first comprehensive investigation into PEFT under a truly fair evaluation protocol.
+    - We found that:
+    - 1) Fine-tuning cannot be fully replaced so far, since there is no PEFT method that can consistently outperform fine-tuning across all tasks and settings.
+We conclude that PETuning may be more suitable for low-resource tasks, but struggle on medium-resource tasks and fall behind finetuning across the board on high-resource tasks (fig. 1).
+    - 2) All the PEFT methods unanimously show instability across different random seeds similar to finetuning.
+    - 3) Prompt-tuning lags far behind finetuning, which is a very different conclusion from previous studies.
+It is highly unstable and cannot consistently re-produce its reported competitive performance.
+    - 4) Within each PEFT method, reducing the size of trainable parameters is likely to yield better stability (but not necessary to yield better or poorer performance).
+    - 5) The stability of PEFT methods is proportional to the scale of training data and the number of training iterations.
+    - IMO, the Appendix A is a good short intro to PEFT methods.

 Fu, Z., Yang, H., So, A. M.-C., Lam, W., Bing, L., & Collier, N. (2022).
 On the Effectiveness of Parameter-Efficient Fine-Tuning. arXiv, 2211.15583.
 Retrieved from https://arxiv.org/abs/2211.15583v1